Some comments on symmetric orbifolds of K3: Introduction

 \section{Introduction}

 Non-linear sigma models (NLSM) with target space a symmetric orbifold $\Sym^n(M_4)$, where $M_4=T^4$ or $K3$, have been the subject of intense study in the last two decades.
 The interest in these models is mostly due to the role they play in the AdS$_3$/CFT$_2$ correspondence as the holographic dual of AdS$_3\times S^3\times M_4$ \cite{Maldacena:1997re}.
 The symmetric orbifold models represent some very special points in the moduli space of two dimensional $\N=(4,4)$ superconformal field theories (SCFTs) at central charge $c=6n$.
 A generic point in this moduli space (at least in the connected component containing symmetric orbifolds) can be thought of as a non-linear sigma model on a hyperk\"ahler manifold of real dimension $4n$, which is a deformation of $\Hilb^n M_4$, the Hilbert scheme of $n$-points on the manifold $M_4$.
-They also arise in type IIB string theory, as the infrared effective theories describing the worldsheet dynamics of a system branes wrapping the manifold $M_4$.
+In the context of type IIB string theory, these models arise as the infrared effective theories describing the worldsheet dynamics of a system of branes wrapping (some cycles in) the manifold $M_4$.
 The most studied example of this construction involves a system of $Q_5$ D5-branes wrapping $M_4\times S^1$ and $Q_1$ D1-branes wrapping $S^1$, with $Q_1Q_5=n$.

 This article is focused on the case $M_4=K3$.
 In this case, the relevant target spaces are known in algebraic geometry as hyperk\"ahler manifolds of K3$^{[n]}$ type.
 The symmetric orbifold $\Sym^nK3$ can be obtained as a suitable limit of such manifolds, where the geometry becomes singular.
 In analogy with the terminology in algebraic geometry, we will call the SCFTs in the moduli space of $Sym^n K3$ `of $K3^{[n]}$ type'.
 These SCFTs are generically not free, even in the symmetric orbifold limit, and this makes explicit computations particularly challenging, at least for finite $n$, where holographic methods do not apply -- for example, the partition function of a generic such model is not known.